Keyfactor/actions/readme-templates/readme_platform_orchestrator.md

+## Keyfactor Version Supported

+The minimum version of the Keyfactor Universal Orchestrator Framework needed to run this version of the extension is {{ about.orchestrator.UOFramework }}

 ## Platform Specific Notes

 The minimum version of the Universal Orchestrator Framework needed to run this version of the extension is {{ about.orchestrator.UOFramework }}